Wednesday, December 28, 2011

 Shortcomings

-O Living God,
+O Living

-I bless Thee
+I bless

-that it is Thy deep and dear mercy to threaten punishment
+it is Thy deep and dear mercy to threaten punishment

 so that I may return, pray, live.